 But why not teach your child charity?
 For Christian families like my own, giving back is a value that we always keep close to our hearts.
 So it depends on what your personal or family values are.

-Instead, the keyword here is ?let go.”
+Instead, the key word here is “let go.”

-Where to Donate Homeschool Curriculum: 4 Must-visit Sites
+Where to Donate Homeschool Books

-This is another group to reach out to when thinking about donating your used homeschool curriculum.
-They were initially a grassroots group on Facebook, formed as a way to provide homeschooling supplies, textbooks, and other resources to homeschooling families that can?t afford to buy their own curricula.
+This is a group to reach out to when thinking about donating your used homeschool curriculum.
+They were initially a grassroots group on Facebook, formed as a way to provide homeschooling supplies, textbooks, and other resources to homeschooling families that can’t afford to buy their own curricula.
 So if you want to bless a newbie homeschool mom, then this community is a perfect way to lend a hand.
 This group can also be a great way to connect with other homeschooling parents to share not just resources, but also ideas to make your homeschooling journey more meaningful and fun!

 Donees are responsible for the shipping fee but the cost of the curricula or homeschool materials are freely given by other homeschooling families.
 You can join their group by visiting their blog or requesting membership on their official Facebook page.